Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

   one could, for example, choose to simply compute the arthmetic mean $$\tfrac{R+P}{2}$$ of the recall and the precision.
 This is indeed a possibility, but the the arthmetic mean as the inconvenience that its value does not depend the the difference between the recall and the precision: the arthmetic mean will be the same when $$(R,P)=(1,0)$$ and when $$(R,P)=(0.5, 0.5)$$.
-On the other hand, th f1 score can be seen as the arthmetic mean to which we add a penalty term that depends on the difference of $$R$$ and $$P$$.
+On the other hand, the f1 score can be seen as the arthmetic mean to which we add a penalty term that depends on the difference of $$R$$ and $$P$$.
 Indeed, the above expression of the f1 score can be rewritten as,

   $$f1 = \frac{R+P}{2}-\frac{(R-P)^2}{2(R+P)}.$$

+  Moreover, the f1 score is not very sentitive to imbalanced data (one class of the classification being more represented in the data than the other, like in Figure 1.).
+Some metrics are quite sensitive to an imbalanced data set, like the [accuracy](https://www.wikiwand.com/en/Accuracy_and_precision#/In_binary_classification).

 ### Cleaning process